SatvikR/rc/README.md

 The language is **extremeley** minimal right now.

-The only way to "output" anything right now is to assign the value to a variable, and use an external debugger like gdb to check the value of `rax`.
+The only way to "output" anything right now is to use the syscall intrinsics as used in the hello world example.

 Nonetheless, it is turing complete.